Stuart Russell

 Curriculum Vitae

+Most of my research projects leverage large, administrative datasets scraped from government records, though I also have extensive training in randomized experiments, behavioral games, and survey design.
 My research has been funded by the MIT GOVLAB, the MIT Center for International Studies and the MIT Political Methodology Lab.
 Beyond MIT, my research has been generously supported by the West Africa Research Association, the Governance and Local Development Institute, and the Open Contracting Partnership.

-Prior to starting graduate school, I worked for the public health non-profit Population Services International in Dakar, Senegal and the Center for International Development at Harvard University in Cambridge, MA.
+Prior to graduate school and the World Bank, I worked for the public health non-profit Population Services International in Dakar, Senegal and the Center for International Development at Harvard University in Cambridge, MA.
 During graduate school, I worked for IDinsight and the Development Impact Evaluation group at the World Bank.

 I am fluent in French and have lived and worked in France, Senegal, and Morocco.
 I have also conducted extensive field work in many countries across sub-Saharan Africa.

-Who gets Hired?
+Who Gets Hired?
 Patronage and Bureaucratic Favoritism

-Accepted at American Political Science Review.
+American Political Science Review (2024): 1-18.

 Research in progress